Unveiling the Mysteries: Exploring Postmortem Artefacts in Forensic Medicine

 — Interment and exhumation Artefacts:

-— Grave-diggers can produce post-mortem fractures, abrasions, and lacerations
+— Grave-postmortem produce postmortem, abrasions, and lacerations

 DURING AUTOPSY